ulises-castro/linux-configs/README.md

 # Linux configs

-The main purpuse is you have a nicer experience on you linux.
+The main purpuse is have a nicer experience on you linux.

 #### This repository helps you to configure: